rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 ### Can this mechanism be used for zero-downtime deploy

-Well, yes, that is how I learned about it in the blog post.
+Well, yes, that is how I learned about it in Alan's blog post.

 ### Unix domain socket vs. TCP socket